berkeley-scf/tutorial-parallel-distributed/README.md

 # tutorial-parallel-distributed
 Tutorial on parallelization tools for distributed computing (multiple computers or cluster nodes) in R, Python, Matlab, and C.

-Please see tutorial-dist.html for the presentation of the material.
+Please see the html file, which is generated dynamically from the underlying Markdown and various code files.